 The Legend of Zelda Ocarina of Time 3D & Majora’s Mask 3D

 While the 3DS is home to lots of ports of N64 games, the two Legend of Zelda titles are special in that in their own right are games in that they are required reading (playing?) for any gamer.
-Acquiring an N64 these days is sometimes an expensive experience, so what better what to experience gaming history than to play the updated versions with your 3DS.
+Acquiring an N64 these days is sometimes an expensive experience, so what better way to experience gaming history than to play the updated versions with your 3DS.
 The only thing that’s changed is the graphics; everything else is just the same as it was back in the golden days of the N64.
 If you had to pick one, go with Ocarina of Time.
 But if you can get both you should make the purchase.

 Pokemon X & Y